-- o result in a reduction in the overall cost of the debt portfolio, and - do not adversely affect the (a) stability of the portfolio or (b) exposure to interest rate movements. - Interest rate prospects (source : Sector February 2011)
+- o result in a reduction in the overall cost of the debt portfolio, and - do not adversely affect the (a) stability of the portfolio or (b) exposure to interest rate movements. - Interest rate prospects (source : Sector February 2012)

-A projection of interest rates over the medium term is set out in Table 3 below.
-The Bank Rate (i.e. the rate set by the BoE) has been unchanged at 0.50% since March 2009 but is forecast to commence rising in the latter part of 2011.
-The risks to this forecast are:
+A projection of interest rates over the medium term is set out in Table 4 below.
+The Bank Rate (i.e. the rate set by the BoE) has been unchanged at 0.50% since March 2009 and is not expected to start increasing until late Summer 2013.
+Growth in the UK economy is forecast to remain weak in the next two years and hopes for an export led recovery are likely to be disappointed due to the Eurozone sovereign debt crisis depressing growth in the UK's biggest export market.